thingsboard/thingsboard/ui-ngx/src/assets/help/en_US/widget/config/parse_value_get_dashboard_state_object_fn.md

 *function (data): boolean*

-A JavaScript function that converts the current dashboard state and parameters into a boolean value.
+A JavaScript function that converts the current dashboard state object into a boolean value.

 **Parameters:**